msjimc/TransGBViewer/Guide/LAYOUT.md

 ### Reordering and omitting transcripts

 The __Rename transcripts__ form consists of two lists of sequences names (blue and black boxes in Figure 6).
 Initially the left-hand list contains all the sequence names, while the right-hand grid is empty.
-Both lists have the same 3 column format, the __Order__ column (black line Figure 5) indicates the current position of that transcript in the image, the __Transcript__ column (green line Figure 5) shows the transcripts GenBank ID and the __Display name__ column (red line Figure 5) shows the transcript's display name.
+Both lists have the same 3 column format, the __Order__ column (black line in Figure 5) indicates the current position of that transcript in the image, the __Transcript__ column (green line in Figure 5) shows the transcripts GenBank ID and the __Display name__ column (red line in Figure 5) shows the transcript's display name.

-Only transcripts in the right-hand list will be displayed if the form is closed by pressing the window's __Accept__ button (grey line Figure 5).
+Only transcripts in the right-hand list will be displayed if the form is closed by pressing the window's __Accept__ button (grey line in Figure 5).
 Also the order in which the transcripts are listed in the right-hand list is the order in which they are displayed.

 #### Moving sequences from one list to the other

 To move a transcript from the left-hand list to the right-hand list, select the transcript in the left-hand list by clicking on it (Figure 6a).
-Then press the __Right__ arrow button (blue line Figure 6a).
+Then press the __Right__ arrow button (blue line in Figure 6a).

 ![Figure 6a](images/figureLayout6a.jpg)